Updated January 19, 2023

 • Software integration

-See if the checking account integrates with accounting software like QuickBooks, Freshbooks, or Xero.
+See if the business checking account integrates with accounting software like QuickBooks, Freshbooks, or Xero.
 This matters because it could make your life easier.

 • Small business loans